avsa242/mlx90614-spin/README.md

 * I2C connection at up to 100kHz
 * Reads IR channels 1 and 2 (availability dependent on device package)
 * Reads ambient temperature sensor
-* Returns temperature in centi-degrees (hundreths) Kelvin, Celsius or Fahrenheit
+* Returns temperature in centi-degrees (hundredths) Kelvin, Celsius or Fahrenheit

 ## Requirements